BridgesUNCC/BridgesUNCC.github.io/assignments/data/8-PQBook/README.md

 }
 ```

+2. Write a pop function that return the element with the lowest key.

+3. Use the heap to identify the most occuring words in Shakespeare
+work.

 #### If you have time

 1. Use all of Shakespeare's works.

-2. Change the location of the insert and pop in the main function to keep only the 100 most occuring words in the heap at any time.
+2. Using the pop function, keep only the 100 most occuring words in the heap at any time.

+3. Measure the performance difference between keeping all entries in
+the heap and only the top-100 most occuring words.

-3. Style the heap so that words with more than 1000 occurences are highlighted.
+4. Style the heap so that words with more than 1000 occurences are highlighted.

 ### Help